-Residential - no less than 65 percent Commercial - no greater than 15 percent Recreational - As determined by the LDRs.
+Residential - no less than 65 percent Commercial - no greater than 15 percent Recreational - As determined by the ordinance creating the PUD.

 Residential, commercial and recreational land uses within the PUD shall carry the same intensity/density of use as defined in Policy 1.02.05, B. (Residential), C. (Commercial), and E. (Recreational).